PHPMailer — Installing on a shared server

 [server]$ mv PHPMailer-master PHPMailer

-username — Make sure to change the 'username' field to your actual shell username.
-You can also view this by running the following command.
+• username — Make sure to change the username in file paths to your actual shell username.
+You can also view this by running the command echo $USER.

-Username and setFrom must both be an email on the domain you're sending from.
+• Username and setFrom — these variables must both be an email on the domain you're sending from.

 <?php